d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 output through the cross-entropy loss.
 At its heart it uses `-nd.pick(y_hat, y).log()`.
 Mathematically, that's a perfectly reasonable thing to do.
-However, computationally, things can get hairy when dealing with exponentiation due to numerical stability issues, a matter we've already discussed a few times (e.g., in :numref:`sec_naive_bayes`) and in the problem set of the previous chapter).
+However, computationally, things can get hairy when dealing with exponentiation due to numerical stability issues, a matter we have already discussed a few times (e.g., in :numref:`sec_naive_bayes`) and in the problem set of the previous chapter).
 Recall that the softmax function calculates $\hat y_j = \frac{e^{z_j}}{\sum_{i=1}^{n} e^{z_i}}$, where $\hat y_j$